peteradrichem/Xul/README.rst

      output filenames to standard output

      -l, -f, --files-with-hits
-                           only the names of files with a non-false and non-NaN result are written to standard output -L, -F, --files-without-hits
+                           only names of files with a result that is not false and not NaN are written to standard output -L, -F, --files-without-hits
-                           only the names of files with a false or NaN result, or without any results are written to standard output
+                           only names of files with a false or NaN result, or without a result, are written to standard output

    namespace options:
      -d DEFAULT_NS_PREFIX, --default-prefix DEFAULT_NS_PREFIX